odoo/documentation/crm/leads/generate/import.rst

 Activate the lead stage
 =======================

-By default, the lead stage is not activated in Odoo CRM.
+By default, the lead stage is not activated in Twenty20 CRM.
 If you want to import your contacts as leads rather than opportunities, go to :menuselection:`Configuration --> Settings`, select the option **use leads if…** as shown below and click on **Apply**.